Qumulo/docs/openmetrics-api-specification.md

 ---
-title: Qumulo OpenMetrics API Specification
+title: "Qumulo OpenMetrics API Specification"
+summary: "This topic describes the specification of the types of metrics that the Qumulo API emits."
 permalink: openmetrics-api-specification.html
-tags:
-  - metrics
-  - openmetrics
-  - prometheus
-  - api
+keywords: metrics, openmetrics, prometheus, api
 sidebar: administrator_guide_sidebar
 ---

 {% include content-reuse/openmetrics-api-introduction.md %}

-This section describes the specification of the types of metrics that the API emits.
+This section describes the specification of the types of metrics that the Qumulo API emits.

 ## Metric Types
 All metrics available in the API belong to one of the three types that the OpenMetrics standard defines.
 Each metric type has a specific set of functionality.
 The following are the three metric types: